apitoolkit/apitoolkit-landing/content/docs/Quickstarts/PHP/Laravel.md

 ---

-The PHP/Laravel SDK integration guide for APIToolkit.
-It monitors incoming traffic, gathers the requests and sends the request to the apitoolkit servers.

-## Installation

-Run the following command to install the package:
+APIToolkit is a handy tool that watches over the data requests coming into your website, kind of like a traffic guard.
+It makes sure all the data goes safely and quickly to APIToolkit's servers for you to check out.

+## Step 1: Add APIToolkit to Your Project

+1. First, you need to get APIToolkit onto your project.
+Open up your command line and type in this magic spell:

 ```bash
 composer require apitoolkit/apitoolkit-php
 ```

+This command asks Composer, PHP's tool manager, to download APIToolkit for you.

-Set the `APITOOLKIT_KEY` environment variable to your API key in you `.env` file, should look like this:
+2. Set the `APITOOLKIT_KEY` environment variable to your API key in you `.env` file, should look like this:

 ```
 APITOOLKIT_KEY=xxxxxx-xxxxx-xxxxxx-xxxxxx-xxxxxx
 ```

-## Usage
+Make sure to replace "your-unique-key-goes-here" with your actual APIToolkit key.

+## Step 2: Set Up APIToolkit's Traffic Guard

-Register the middleware in the `app/Http/Kernel.php` file under the correct middleware group eg `api`, or at the root:
+Now, we're going to tell Laravel (that's your PHP framework) to use APIToolkit to watch over your website's data traffic.
+Register the middleware in the `app/Http/Kernel.php` file under the correct middleware group eg `api`, or at the root and add APIToolkit to the list like this:

 ```php
 <?php